Scott-Yuk/Scott-Yuk.github.io/essays/final-project-idea.md

 ## Overview

-Problem: Wanting to play a group sport, working with someone but have no one to ask or not enough people?
+Problem: Trying to find people to work out with can be challenging as a college student, schedules change every semester so you might not be able to workout with friends and meeting people at the gym can by a little awkward.

-Solution: Our idea called "Workout Warriors" connects the UH community together and offers opportunities to meet new people and join group activities with other students.
+Solution: Our solution to this is the "Workout Warriors" website to help connect the UH community together and offers opportunities to meet new people and join group activities with other students.

 ## Approach